dafny-lang/dafny/docs/_includes/Types.md

 These may not be redeclared in extending traits and classes.
 However, a trait need not initalize a const field with a value.
 The class that extends a trait that declares such a const field without an initializer can initialize the field in a constructor.
-If the trait does give an initial value in the declaration, the extending class may not either redeclare the field or give it a value.
+If the declaring trait does give an initial value in the declaration, the extending class or trait may not either redeclare the field or give it a value in a constructor.

 ## Example of traits
 As an example, the following trait represents movable geometric shapes: